otavio-paz/otavio-paz.github.io/_projects/1_project.md

 ## **The Problem: Combating Brazilian Spotted Fever**

 Brazilian spotted fever, a deadly tick-borne disease, saw a concerning rise in cases during my high school years in Salto, SP.
 Recognizing the urgent need for action, the Biological Institute of São Paulo hosted a seminar highlighting the dangers of tick infestations and best practices for mitigation.
-Inspired by this knowledge, I sought to design a practical tool that could address this issue effectively.
+Inspired by this knowledge, I sought to design a practical tool that could address this issue with a team of friends at Instituto Federal de São Paulo.

 ---